Motasaith/policy-management-app/README.md

-# Policy Management App
+# Azhar's SLIC - State Life Insurance Corporation

-This is a full-stack MERN application designed to manage insurance policies.
+This is a full-stack MERN application designed to manage State Life Insurance Corporation policies.
 The application supports searching for policies and adding new policies via an admin interface.

 ## Features